Skip to content

 Two-Factor Authentication

 You have analytics data you don’t want anyone else accessing.
 A stolen password alone should never be enough to break in.
 HitKeep supports two second-factor methods: TOTP (time-based one-time passwords, compatible with any authenticator app) and Passkeys (WebAuthn, compatible with hardware security keys, Face ID, Touch ID, and Windows Hello).
+You can also generate recovery codes as one-time backup factors for account recovery.

 HitKeep security settings — TOTP and WebAuthn Passkey setup